h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ### Deeper Dive
 - [To better understand the impact of setting the Accuracy, Time and Interpretability Knobs between 1 and 10 in H2O Driverless AI](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/experiment-settings.html?highlight=interpretability#accuracy-time-and-interpretability-knobs)

-- For more information about additional setting in[Expert Settings for H2O Driverless AI](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/expert-settings.html?highlight=expert%20settings)
+- For more information about additional setting in [Expert Settings for H2O Driverless AI](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/expert-settings.html?highlight=expert%20settings)

 ## Task 3: Experiment Scoring and Analysis Concepts

 As we learned in the [Automatic Machine Learning Intro with Test Drive](https://github.com/h2oai/tutorials/blob/master/DriverlessAI/automatic-ml-intro-tutorial/automatic-ml-intro-tutorial.md#model-training) it is essential that once a model has been generated that its performance is evaluated.
 These metrics are used to evaluate the quality of the model that was built and what model score threshold should be used to make predictions.
-There are multiple metrics for assessing a binary classification machine learning models such as Receiver Operating Characteristics or ROC curve, Precision and Recall or Prec-Recall, Lift, Gain and K-S Charts to name a few.
+There are multiple metrics for assessing binary classification machine learning models such as Area under the curve for Receiver Operating Characteristics (AUC-ROC) curve and Precision-Recall curve (AUC-PR), Lift, Gain and K-S Charts, to name a few.
 Each metric evaluates different aspects of the machine learning model.
 The concepts below are for metrics used in H2O’s Driverless AI to assess the performance of classification models that it generated.
-The concepts are covered at a very high level, to learn more in-depth about each metric covered here we have included additional resources at the end of this task.
+The concepts are covered at a high level, to learn more in-depth about each metric covered here we have included additional resources at the end of this task.

 ### Binary Classifier

 Let’s take a look at binary classification model.
-A binary classification model predicts in what two categories(classes) the elements of a given set belong to.
-In the case of our example, the two categories(classes) are **defaulting** on your home loan and **not defaulting**.
+A binary classification model predicts in what two categories (classes) the elements of a given set belong to.
+In the case of our example, the two categories (classes) are **defaulting** on your home loan and **not defaulting**.
 The generated model should be able to predict in which category each customer falls under.

 ![binary-output](assets/binary-output.jpg)

 However, two other possible outcomes need to be considered, the false negative and false positives.
 These are the cases that the model predicted that someone did not default on their bank loan and did.
 The other case is when the model predicted that someone defaulted on their mortgage, but in reality, they did not.
-The total outcomes are visualized through a confusion matrix, which is the  two by two table seen below:
+The total outcomes are visualized through a confusion matrix, which is the  two-by-two table seen below:

 Binary classifications produce four outcomes:

 **Predicticted as Positive**:
-True Positive = TP
+True Positive = TP,
 False Positive = FP

 **Predicted as Negative**:
-True Negative = TN
+True Negative = TN,
 False Negative = FN

 ![binary-classifier-four-outcomes](assets/binary-classifier-four-outcomes.jpg)